"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Rupal Pankaj Agrawal and Prajakta Jayant Nande.
+Rupal Pankaj Agrawal, Prajakta Jayant Nande.
 Hand anthropometry: Correlation with grip strength and macronutrient intake among basketball players.
-International Journal of Physical Education, Sports and Health.
-2020; 7(1): 138-145.
+Int J Phys Educ Sports Health 2020;7(1):138-145.